ibm-cloud-docs/billing-usage/subscription_codes.md

 1. In the {{site.data.keyword.cloud}} console, go to **Manage > Account**, and select **Account settings**.
 1. Click **Apply code**.

    Each code can be redeemed only one time, and the codes must be redeemed before their expiration date.
-Credit that is added to an account cannot be removed.
+Ensure that you add the code to the correct account because the subscription credits can't be removed after the code is applied.
+After you add the subscription code, you might see that the status of the subscription as IN_PROCESS.
+Contact {{site.data.keyword.Bluemix_notm}} Sales to review the account.

    {: important}

 1. Enter the subscription code, and click **Apply**.